indytechcook/indytechcook/_drafts/finding_my_virtual_assistant.markdown

----
-layout: post
-title: My Assistant - Fancy Hands
-tags:
-- 4hww
-- life-hacking
-excerpt: Using a Virtual Assistant is easier then you think.
----

 The most controversial parts of the 4-Hour Work Week are in the automation section.
 Tim starts off the automation part of his book by telling you to hire a [virtual personal assistant](https://en.wikipedia.org/wiki/Virtual_assistant).
 He doesn't target this advice to the busiest business people; he tells everyone to get a VPA.
 The argument is two fold: increase your productivity and learn how to delegate.
 Both of these are key integral in increasing efficiency.

 I was a bit skeptical.
 The question everyone (include myself) asks is "why do *I* need a personal assistant?"
 Tim talks a lot about why in his book.
 [Here is a sneak peak article](http://www.fourhourworkweek.com/blog/outsourcing-life/).
 I think Tim says it best with this quote: